Skip to main content

 Behind every cup lie tangible, scientifically proven benefits: gentle energy without jitters, an exceptional concentration of antioxidants, and recognized effects on mental clarity—benefits you’ll experience no matter how you enjoy it.

-Finally, as Borsato (2024) points out, the chanoyu, the Japanese tea ceremony, transforms every gesture surrounding matcha into a mindful ritual, blending ancestral know-how with Zen philosophy.
+Finally, as Borsato (2024) points out, chanoyu—the Japanese tea ceremony—transforms every gesture involving matcha into a mindful ritual, blending ancestral expertise with Zen philosophy.

 Understanding where it comes from, how it’s grown and processed, and what sets true matcha apart from ordinary green tea powder—that’s what makes all the difference when it comes to fully appreciating it, cup after cup.

-Want to put these tips into practice?
-Discover Milia Matcha
+Would you like to put these tips into practice?

 Does matcha contain more caffeine than coffee?

 No. A cup of matcha contains about 30–70 mg of caffeine, compared to 80–120 mg in a cup of coffee.
-But the effect is different: L-theanine moderates the stimulating effects of caffeine, making them gentler and longer-lasting.
+But the effect is different: L-theanine moderates the stimulating effect of caffeine, making it milder and longer-lasting.

 Why are some matcha teas very bitter?

-Excessive bitterness is often a sign of late harvesting, inferior quality, or water that is too hot during preparation.
+Excessive bitterness is often a sign of a late harvest, inferior quality, or water that was too hot during preparation.

 What is the difference between ceremonial matcha and culinary matcha?

-Ceremonial matcha comes from the first harvest and is intended to be enjoyed as a beverage.
-Culinary matcha, made from later harvests, is more bitter and robust, making it ideal for baking, where other flavors come into play.
+Ceremonial matcha comes from the first harvest and is intended to be drunk as a beverage.
+Culinary matcha, made from later harvests, is more bitter and stronger, making it ideal for baking, where other flavors come into play.

 How many cups of matcha can you drink per day?